 - 1. The first aims to refocus lending within the housing system to simulate growth in green, affordable co-op and purpose-built rental (PBR) supply. - 2.
-The second recommends that Statistics Canada revisit how it measures housing in calculations of inflation, and to conduct and publicize additional research about the relationship between monetary policy on housing prices.
+The second recommends that Statistics Canada revisit how it measures housing in calculations of inflation, and to conduct and publicize additional research about the relationship between monetary policy on the growing gap between home prices and earnings.
 This recommendation is offered as an incremental step to inform discussion among the public and decision-makers about the influence of monetary policy on housing prices, which could in turn guide future opportunities to incentivize a shift in lending away from real estate and more toward other businesses as part of Canada's plan to #BuildBackBetter.
 This recommendation is a clear example of how Working Group participants encourage additional economic modeling and research to build on this Solution Lab's deliberations.
 It is not proposing changes to monetary policy at this time.